 UC Davis Health is an affiliate training site for the University of Nebraska Medical Center (UNMC) College of Allied Health Professions, Cytotechnology Training Program.
-Training is a 12-month post-baccalaureate certificate program and will take place at UC Davis Medical Center in Sacramento, beginning in August.
+This post-baccalaureate certificate training starts end of August each year and completes the follow July.
+All training will take place at UC Davis Medical Center in Sacramento

 Cytotechnology is a profession that began in the 1940s after Dr. George Papanicolaou developed a procedure for early diagnosis of cancer of the cervix.
 As the value of the test, now known as the Pap smear, became widely accepted the demand for specially trained personnel to read the Pap smears grew and the career of cytotechnology emerged.
 This field has expanded greatly and now includes the examination of other cell types collected from various tissue and organ sites.

 Cytotechnologists are laboratory professionals who specialize in the microscopic study of cells.
 In any single slide there may be more than 100,000 cells so it is imperative that cytotechnologists be patient, detail oriented, and accurate when performing their job duties.
 It is important that a cytotechnologist is a good observer, has excellent decision making skills, enjoys working alone but also enjoys working as a team member.
 Cytotechnologists usually work independently examining slides under the microscope but also frequently assist in the collection of patient samples, prepare slides, and consult with health professionals.

 For additional training information please visit UNMC website https://www.unmc.edu/alliedhealth/education/cyto/index.html

 The cytotechnology blended learning program is dedicated to providing trainees with the knowledge and skills required to excel as a cytotechnologist through a quality educational environment focusing on a strong curriculum, innovation, and collaboration.

 The goals of the Cytotechnology Training Program are to: